filou905/filou905/README.md

 - 👋 Hi, I’m @filou905
 - 👀 I’m interested in Art, Storms, Math, Ancient Civilisations
-- 🌱 I’m currently learning School
+- 🌱 I’m currently learning Manual Breathing and mostly coding
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Fil 🍀#9092

 <!---
 filou905/filou905 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.